vhscom/fetch-inject/README.md

 ## Wut?
 Fetch Injection?

 Fetch Injection is a website performance optimization technique for loading resources into the DOM asynchronously.
-Use it to inject CSS or JavaScript to your page (even across the network), on-demand.
+Use it to inject CSS or JavaScript into your page (even across the network), on-demand.

 ## Pfft.
 I use a bundler.
 It does everything.